How Missing Teeth Change Your Life

 Your Smile, and Confidence, Is Diminished

 One of the most obvious impacts of missing teeth is the effect that the event has on the quality of your smile.
 Your smile is often the first impression you leave with those around you.
 It can say a lot about you.
-When you are missing teeth, your smile has gaps in it, which can have a significant impact on the impressions you make.
+When you are missing teeth, your smile has gaps in it, which can have a significant impact on the impressions you make and put you at risk for breaking additional teeth.
 Gaps in your smile can also have a major impact on your confidence.
 When you are embarrassed about your smile, you may try to hide it.
 You may cover your mouth with your hand, hide behind an object, or only smile with your lips tightly pressed together.
 While these actions may not seem like much, they can often send the wrong impression, and people might think you shy, cold, or unfriendly.

 Eating Becomes Challenging